zwily/bitbot/README.md

 you do, you shouldn't put much money into it.
 Here's why:

 Bitbot does not operate on nicknames, but usernames.
-Therefore, it's only secure on IRC networks where usernames are forced.
-This probably isn't true of whatever IRC network you're on.
-(On our IRC network, usernames cannot be spoofed.)
+Therefore, it's only secure on IRC networks where usernames are forced. *This probably isn't true of whatever IRC network you're on.* (On our IRC network, usernames cannot be spoofed.)
 In order to be secure, the bot would need to authenticate users in some other way, perhaps by using NickServ or something.
 Pull requests accepted.

-Bitbot uses an online wallet at https://blockchain.info .
+Bitbot uses an online wallet at https://blockchain.info.
 This was because it was the easiest path forward, but it is not the most secure.
 Blockchain.info itself seems reasonably secure, but if someone were to breach its servers, they would be able to steal all the coins stored by